Minimum qualifications include:

 - Valid Wisconsin driver’s license with good driving record.

 Preventive patrol, traffic enforcement, investigations, enforce local and state laws, court duties, civil process and any other duties assigned by the Sheriff.
-Requires specialized law enforcement training and/or certification in subjects including: standardized field sobriety testing, radar operation, intoximeter, evidence collection, investigations, and training and experience in problem-oriented and community policing models is desirable.
-Relevant experience as a law enforcement officer in a county, municipality or state law enforcement agency is also required.
+Specialized law enforcement training and/or certification is preferred in standardized field sobriety testing, radar operation, intoximeter, evidence collection, investigations, and training and experience in problem-oriented and community policing models is desirable.
+Relevant experience as a law enforcement officer in a county, municipality or state law enforcement agency is also preferred.
 Must be able to work evenings, weekends and holidays.